xotahal/react-native-material-ui/README.md

 import React, { Component } from 'react';
 import { Navigator, NativeModules } from 'react-native';

-import { COLOR, ThemeProvider } from '../react-native-material-ui';
+import { COLOR, ThemeProvider } from 'react-native-material-ui';

 // you can set your style right here, it'll be propagated to application const uiTheme = {